California Indian Culture and Sovereignty Center (CICSC)

 CLIMB was established in the College of Business in 2004 to foster the development of effective leaders at all levels - individual, team, organization, and community and to serve as a resource for leadership and mentoring to the university and the business community.
 This mission is achieved by promoting innovative leadership research and by offering educational programs and mentoring opportunities to current and aspiring leaders through some of the following programs and activities.

-The goal of this series is to bring practitioners and academic scholars to our campus to share their ideas on specific topics related to leadership.
+The goal of this series organized by the CLIMB Executive Director is to bring practitioners and academic scholars to our campus to share their ideas on specific topics related to leadership.
 The series provides an opportunity for students, faculty, and the general public to come together to discuss and debate important leadership and mentoring issues.

 CLIMB hosts one of the most popular courses in the College of Business Administration.
-This course brings in top business leaders to talk about their careers, their companies, and the critical business decisions with which they are commonly faced.
+This course brings in top business and community leaders to talk about their careers, their companies, lessons in leadership, and the critical decisions with which they are commonly faced.
 The primary purpose of this course is to expose students to these successful executives to better prepare them for their own business careers.

 Outstanding Business Leader Awards